 I didn’t ask him to wire me money in Nigeria.
 I addressed him by name and company, referenced his class note, and described services potentially in line with his needs.
 Sure I send variations of the same email to many others, but that’s because I am introducing the same thing.

 This wasn’t spam.
 Spam is about volume, bulk lists and no personalization.
 I read about his company and his role and sent him an individual email.
-I am confident that no email matching mine word-for-word has ever been composed in the history of email.
+I am confident no email matching mine word-for-word has ever been composed in the history of email.
 His personality is probably closer to spam than my email.

 “Please don’t ever email this account again.”